MasonTorres/UsefulScripts/AAD Devices/readme.md

 ![Powershell Menu](PowerShellMenu01.png)

-This script does the following.
+This script does the following without the need to install any PowerShell Modules.
 1. Get all devices from Azure AD
    - Creates a hashtable containing all **unique** device names.
      - Each Unique device will contain one or more child obejct.
 These child objects represent each device with the same name.
    - Loops through each unique device.
      - Finds the child device with the most recent creation date and sets **DeviceStatus** to **Do Not Delete**
-2. Optional code to export the hashtable of devices as a csv file.
+2. Export the hashtable of devices as a csv file.
-3. Optional code to export the hashtbale of devices as a json file.
+3. Export the hashtbale of devices as a json file.
 4. Imports CSV file.
 Using the template exported from option 2 - amend the CSV and import
 5. Imports JSON file.
 Using the template exported from option 3 - amend the JSON and import
 6. Loops through all unique devices from step 1, 4 or 5 and deletes all devices except for the one device marked **Do Not Delete**
     - Calls Microsoft Graph API in batches to speed up deletion of objects.
 20 devices at a time will be deleted.
     - **This cannot be undone** use at own risk

+**Notes**
+- This script uses device authentication flow to obtain a Access Token with Delegate permissions to the Microsoft Graph API scope Directory.AccessAsUser.All.
+  -   Client ID, Client Secret and Tenant ID are used to obtain a new Access Token using the Refresh token from previous requests.
+- No PowerShell modules are required as all calls ustilise built in HTTP methods Invoke-WebRequest or Invoke-RESTMethod

 ### Example JSON output of device to be deleted